paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-051-transportation-of-hazardous-material.md

 ## § 5128.
 Authorization of appropriations
 **(a) In General.—** There are authorized to be appropriated to the Secretary to carry out this chapter (except sections 5107(e), 5108(g)(2), 5113, 5115, 5116, and 5119)—

-(1) $53,000,000 for fiscal year 2016;
+(1) $67,000,000 for fiscal year 2022;

-(2) $55,000,000 for fiscal year 2017;
+(2) $68,000,000 for fiscal year 2023;

-(3) $57,000,000 for fiscal year 2018;
+(3) $69,000,000 for fiscal year 2024;

-(4) $58,000,000 for fiscal year 2019; and
+(4) $70,000,000 for fiscal year 2025; and

-(5) $60,000,000 for fiscal year 2020.
+(5) $71,000,000 for fiscal year 2026.

-**(b) Hazardous Materials Emergency Preparedness Fund.—** From the Hazardous Materials Emergency Preparedness Fund established under section 5116(h), the Secretary may expend, for each of fiscal years 2016 through 2020—
+**(b) Hazardous Materials Emergency Preparedness Fund.—** From the Hazardous Materials Preparedness Fund established under section 5116(h), the Secretary may expend, for each of fiscal years 2022 through 2026—

-(1) $21,988,000 to carry out section 5116(a);
+(1) $39,050,000 to carry out section 5116(a);

 (2) $150,000 to carry out section 5116(e);

 (3) $625,000 to publish and distribute the Emergency Response Guidebook under section 5116(h)(3); and

-(4) $1,000,000 to carry out section 5116(i).
+(4) $2,000,000 to carry out section 5116(i).

-**(c) Hazardous Materials Training Grants.—** From the Hazardous Materials Emergency Preparedness Fund established pursuant to section 5116(h), the Secretary may expend $4,000,000 for each of fiscal years 2016 through 2020 to carry out section 5107(e).
+**(c) Hazardous Materials Training Grants.—** From the Hazardous Materials Emergency Preparedness Fund established pursuant to section 5116(h), the Secretary may expend $5,000,000 for each of fiscal years 2022 through 2026 to carry out section 5107(e).

-**(d) Community Safety Grants.—** Of the amounts made available under subsection (a) to carry out this chapter, the Secretary shall withhold $1,000,000 for each of fiscal years 2016 through 2020 to carry out section 5107(i).
+**(d) Community Safety Grants.—** Of the amounts made available under subsection (a) to carry out this chapter, the Secretary shall withhold $4,000,000 for each of fiscal years 2022 through 2026 to carry out section 5107(i).

 **(e) Credits to Appropriations.—**

-(1) **Expenses.—** — In addition to amounts otherwise made available to carry out this chapter, the Secretary may credit amounts received from a State, Indian tribe, or other public authority or private entity for expenses the Secretary incurs in providing training to the State, Indian tribe, authority, or entity.
+(1) **Expenses.—** — In addition to amounts otherwise made available to carry out this chapter, the Secretary may credit amounts received from a State, Indian tribe, or other public authority or private entity for expenses the Secretary incurs in providing training to the State, Indian tribe, authority or entity.

 (2) **Availability of amounts.—** — Amounts made available under this section shall remain available until expended.